jsoysouvanh/Refureku/README.md

 }
 ```

-It can be really useful when you want to adapt behaviors depending on specific properties (for a game engine editor?).
+It can be really useful when you want to adapt behaviors depending on specific properties (for a game engine editor for example).

 ### Builtin Properties
 - [DynamicGetArchetype](#dynamicgetarchetype-struct--class)